SSWConsulting/SSW.Rules.Content/rules/generate-ai-images/rule.md

   * Explore environments – /imagine {{ LOCATION }} cat

 ::: img-large
 ![Figure: "A red tree in a valley.
 Hi res" - by Midjourney](red-tree-midjourney2.png)
 :::

 ### DreamStudio

 DreamStudio is made by StabilityAI and is used, like DALLE2, on a web interface.
 It is based on the Stable Diffusion model of image generation.

 You can use the demo here for free [Stable Diffusion Web](https://stablediffusionweb.com/#demo), or you can use it through the [DreamStudio](https://beta.dreamstudio.ai/dream) interface (starting with a free trial).

 * You can use the web demo without signing up
-* DreamStudio is distinguishable because of the easy customization of parameters (e.g., style, aspect ratio) on the interface
+* Distinguishable because of the easy customization of parameters (e.g., style, aspect ratio) on the interface

 ::: img-large
 ![Figure: "A red tree in a valley.
 Hi res" - by DreamStudio ](red-tree-dreamstudio.png)